top of page

 In 2023, we again focused on the state legislative elections in Virginia.
 Our 45 interns reached roughly one in two Black VA voters with their postcards, phone calls, and social media messages.
 Focusing on state legislative elections gives us an opportunity to educate our interns about the importance of state and local government and the possibilities for meaningful change at that level.

-In addition to the seven internship sessions we have held, we have offered two mini-sessions.
+In addition to the nine internship sessions we have held, we have offered four mini-sessions.
 In both 2020 and 2022, we ran special mini-sessions to bring back interns to work on the Georgia runoff elections by creating social media messaging to persuade young people to vote.
 The 2022 Georgia mini-session also involved former interns in intensive phone banking.
+In 2024, we ran a special project in the spring that educated former interns about Project 2025 and then had them create Instagram ads to inform young people about it, with the intension of increasing youth voter registration.
+In the late summer of 2024, we ran another special social media project to enlist star former interns in creating get-out-the-vote ads to run in September.

 “Before this internship, I had a very pessimistic outlook on politics, but this internship showed me that a lot of good can come from political organizing.”—Robert N., intern